Steubenville, Ohio: History

-In 1946, the College of Steubenville was founded by the Franciscan Friars of the Third Order Regular.
+In 1946, the College of Steubenville was founded by the Friars of the Third Order of St. Francis.
 In 1980, its name was changed to University of Steubenville, and finally in 1985 to Franciscan University of Steubenville.
 In 1966, the Jefferson County Technical Institute was founded.
 In 1977, its name was changed to Jefferson Technical College.
 In 1995, it became a community college and was renamed Jefferson Community College.
 In 2009, the college expanded its service district by three Ohio counties, and was renamed again: Eastern Gateway Community College.

+In 1997, the United States Department of Justice accused the city and its police force of subjecting individuals to excessive force, false arrests, and improper stops, searches, and seizures, as well as retaliating against those who witnessed police misconduct or criticized the force.
+The department's report also noted that officers falsified reports and tampered with police recorders to hide misconduct.
+This led the city to become the second in the U.S. to sign a consent decree with the federal government, agreeing to improve police training, establish new guidelines, and create an internal affairs unit.
+The decree ended on March 4, 2005, after reforms were implemented, and in 2020, the city council reviewed and confirmed ongoing improvements in use of force policies, training, and data.

+The city's speed camera program, which began in 2005, generated $600,000 in revenue from nearly 7,000 tickets issued.
+However, in March 2006, the Jefferson County Court of Common Pleas ruled the program's supporting ordinance unconstitutional.
+Despite this, the city refused to remove the cameras, citing a contract with Traffipax, Inc. and defied the judge's order by reinstating an identical ordinance.
+Councilman Michael Hernon was the only one to dissent.
+In mid-2006, an attorney filed a class-action lawsuit, and in December 2007, the city was forced to refund $258,000 for illegally collected fines.
+Additionally, a referendum in November 2006 led to a 76.2% majority vote to end the program.

 The city gained international attention in late 2012 from the events surrounding the Steubenville High School rape case, which occurred in August 2012.
 The case was first covered by The New York Times that December, followed by the computer hacker group Anonymous later that month, and the subsequent coverage of the trials in late 2013.
 The case was significant in the extensive use of social media as evidence and in opening a national discussion on the concept of rape culture.